 Tsarskoye Selo or Pushkin?
-Both names still apply to one of St. Petersburg's most famous imperial villages.
+Both names still apply to one of St. Petersburg's most famous imperial residences.

-Just south of Saint Petersburg in the town of Pushkin, lies the popular Tsarskoye Selo, home to The Catherine Palace and Alexander Palace, the Imperial summer residences of the Tzars and today UNESCO site.
+Just south of Saint Petersburg in the town of Pushkin, lies the popular Tsarskoye Selo, home to The Catherine Palace and Alexander Palace, the Imperial summer residences of the tzars and today a UNESCO heritage site.

 Both royal palaces are surrounded by their respective parks which host thoughtfully manicured grounds, natural landscapes, stately pavilions, elegant bath houses, monuments, sculptures, historical exhibits and ruins from Russia's tumultuous past, all of which are now memorialized as the Tsarskoye Selo State Museum-Preserve.